 A major drawback with existing empirical studies is the uncertainty regarding the external validity and generalizability of findings to other firms, industries, or countries.
 For example, several studies use data on small (and selected) samples of firms or from inside a specific firm.
 While results from such studies are important to shed light on the mechanisms through which pay incentives influence employee behavior and firm performance, care should be taken in drawing general conclusions or expecting the same effects to occur across time, place, and different environments.
 The additional spillover effects on employee health add further complexity to the overall picture, as the “healthy worker effect” is likely to confound evidence from empirical studies.
 Moreover, firms that change their mode of pay generally do it because the firm is not efficient in terms of performance or profitability, such that other changes in work organization or management style are often introduced along with performance-related pay, thereby confounding the identification of a “clean” effect on firm performance.

 Summary and policy advice

-The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
-The author declares to have observed these principles.
+The IZA World of Labor project is committed to the IZA Code of Conduct.
+The author declares to have observed the principles outlined in the code.

 © Claudio Lucifora and Federica Origo